 - 22. Does it cost money to start a blog?

-We’re going to talk about what kinds of blog posts you need to create in a minute, but first we have to answer the question, “What content should be on a website?”
+So we’re going to talk about what kinds of blog posts you need to create in a minute, but first we have to answer the question, “What content should be on a website?”

 Let’s talk about the pages that you need on your website first.